AndrewKLeech/DataVis/README.md

 About:
 This program reads in four jpg or png files and looks at the pixels of each.
-The final version of this program should inlcude a image file which will have more colors in it.

 It has three modes: